 • Spanish: Me convierto en profesor

-• Portuguese: Torno-me professor
+• Brazilian Portuguese: Torno-me professor

 • Italian: Divento professore